zep1994/js-tictactoe-rails-api-v-000/README.md

 ## HTML

 You may never have built a "single page app" before so check out the directory structure.
 Here we're using a Rails app to serve up some HTML.
+There's really only one view, the main root route.
+Once rails loads that everything will be done using AJAX with rails serving as our API.

-We're also using the asset pipeline to load all our Javascript.
-The JS code needs to do two things.
-You'll first need to create a simple game of Tic Tac Toe.
-Once that's done you'll need to figure out how to let the user persist the state of their game and see old games.
+We're be leveraging the asset pipeline to load all our Javascript so check out the manifest.
+The main HTML file is in `views/home/index.html` Our JS code needs to do two things.
+We'll first need to create a simple game of Tic Tac Toe.
+Once that's done we'll need to figure out how to let the user persist the state of their game and see old games.
 Lastly the user should be able to click on an old game and resume playing that game.

 The grid is made by a table.
 Each square is in a table row, or `tr` and each square is a table data, or `td` (you could also call this a cell).